Sterling silver Form:

 2013 Gems and Findings & Display and Packaging Catalog p.797

-please note: • Do not use this grain with any cyanide-based plating solution. • For more information regarding the use or composition of this material, please refer to the reference sheet under the "More Info" tab. • IMPORTANT: Sterling silver is an alloy containing metals that react with chemicals found in air and produce tarnish; high moisture levels, exposure to sunlight and contaminants such as salt water increase this reaction.
+please note: • Do not use this grain with any cyanide-based plating solution. • For more information regarding the use or composition of this material, please refer to the reference sheet provided below. • IMPORTANT: Sterling silver is an alloy containing metals that react with chemicals found in air and produce tarnish; high moisture levels, exposure to sunlight and contaminants such as salt water increase this reaction.
 Take steps to protect your sterling silver by keeping it in airtight packages, use tarnish-resistant products (such as tarnish tabs or strips) that absorb harmful chemicals, and store metals in a cool, dry place.
 Most tarnish is easily removed by polishing with a mild abrasive or soaking in an anti-tarnish solution.

 How To Determine Metal Weight for Wax Trees